STINGING INSECT GUIDE

 Nest sites on residential property are usually:

-- In compost piles (warm, humid — ideal)
+- In compost piles (they love the warm, humid conditions — it’s ideal for them).

-- Rarely in wall voids, but it does happen in older Hill Country homes with rock exteriors
+- Rarely they show up in wall voids, but I’ve come across this in older Hill Country homes with rock exteriors.

-The American bumble bee (B. pensylvanicus) — once one of the most common bumble bees in Texas — has declined precipitously across most of its range over the last 30 years.
-The US Fish and Wildlife Service conducted a status review and the species is under consideration for Endangered Species Act listing.
-Contributing factors include habitat loss, pesticide exposure (particularly neonicotinoids), pathogen spillover from commercial bumble bee colonies used in greenhouse pollination, and climate change.
+The American bumble bee (B. pensylvanicus) was once a common sight in Texas, but its numbers have dropped dramatically over the past 30 years.
+The US Fish and Wildlife Service is currently reviewing its status for a possible listing under the Endangered Species Act.
+Several factors are driving this decline, including habitat loss, exposure to pesticides like neonicotinoids, diseases from commercial bumble bee colonies used for greenhouse pollination, and the impacts of climate change, according to EPA.

-When we advise clients in Boerne, Fair Oaks Ranch, and the larger-lot Hill Country communities, bumble bee nest removal should essentially always be the last option.
-A nest found in a compost pile or garden bed is going to die off naturally by November anyway.
-For properties where the nest is in a genuinely problematic spot — inside a doorway, in heavy foot-traffic area, near a child's play zone — we do removals.
-For everything else, we recommend education and wait-it-out.
+When advising clients in Boerne, Fair Oaks Ranch, and the larger-lot Hill Country communities, bumble bee nest removal should essentially always be the last option.
+If you find a nest in a compost pile or garden bed, it will die off naturally by November.
+For nests in genuinely problematic spots — like inside a doorway, in a high-traffic area, or near a child's play zone — we do removals.
+For everything else, I recommend education and just waiting it out.

 - First recommendation: leave it alone.
 The nest will be gone by fall.
-Mark the entrance with a stake so the homeowner knows where to avoid mowing.
-Come back and tell us how it went.
+Mark the entrance with a stake so you know where to avoid mowing.
+Come back and let us know how it went.

 - Second option: relocate.
-If the nest must be moved, it can sometimes be done at dusk when workers are inside.
-Seal the entrance, dig out the cavity contents, move the nest to a protected area away from human traffic, and reopen.
-Success rates are mixed.
+If you have to move the nest, it’s best done at dusk when most workers are inside.
+Seal the entrance, dig out the nest, relocate it to a safe area away from people, and then reopen it.
+Success rates can be hit or miss.

 - Last option: lethal removal.
-Only when the nest location is genuinely incompatible with human or pet safety.
-Dust applied to the entrance at dusk, entrance sealed.
+Only consider this if the nest is really a danger to you or your pets.
+Apply dust to the entrance at dusk, then seal it off.

-- Allergy considerations: If a known-allergic individual lives on the property, the risk calculation changes and removal becomes the correct call.
+- Allergy considerations: If someone with a known allergy lives on the property, the risk changes, and removal is usually the best option.

 - Bumble bees warm flowers for other bees.
 Research has documented that when a bumble bee lands on a flower for a few seconds of warming before nectar-gathering, she raises the flower's internal temperature by a measurable amount.
 Other pollinators who arrive soon after get a warmer flower, which makes the nectar easier to access.
 The bumble bees probably aren't doing this on purpose, but the effect is real.